krakowski/gradle-jextract/README.md

 This is a Gradle plugin for integrating Project Panama's [`jextract`](https://github.com/openjdk/jextract) tool in the build process.
+There is also a [full demo project](https://github.com/krakowski/jextract-demo) showcasing the `gradle-jextract` plugin.
 ## :bulb: &nbsp; Example

 Since the plugin is available on [Gradle's Plugin Portal](https://plugins.gradle.org/) it can be applied within the build script's `plugins` block.